codersb04/Codewars-Solutions/README.md

 # Codewars-Solutions
-This repository contains the solution of Codewars problems solved in Python.
+This repository contains the solution of Codewars problems.